vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/17_shAstrIya-niyamanAdhikAraH.md

 SANSKRIT SLOKA:

-The wise man learns what is in accordance with the will of the Ruler\* who is the originator of the Universe; from the Srutis ; from the Smritis ; and from the traditional practice of elders ; from the promptings of his own reason in the case of the man with a pure heart; from good resolutions not departing from dharma; and also the traditional practice of the family, of the fcharana and of the country.
+The wise man learns what is in accordance with the will of the Ruler\* who is the originator of the Universe; from the Śrutis ; from the Smritis ; and from the traditional practice of elders ; from the promptings of his own reason in the case of the man with a pure heart; from good resolutions not departing from dharma; and also the traditional practice of the family, of the fcharana and of the country.
 Sometimes he tries to understand the Lord's will from the commands of those who are competent to direct him and also from omens, sigas, dreams and the like.

 \* Niyamayitur adeh may mean also 'the Primeval Ruler'